informalsystems/tendermint-rs/docs/spec/lightclient/detection/req-ibc-detection.md

   introduce different terms for:

   - proof of fork for the handler (basically consisting of lightblocks)
-  - proof of fork for a full node (basically consisting of lightblocks)
+  - proof of fork for a full node (basically consisting of (fewer) lightblocks)
   - proof of misbehavior (consensus messages)